ITDiscovery/AVR128PS2Keyboard/README.md

 # AVR128PS2Keyboard
 This project started as a way to attach a USB Keyboard to a retro computer, the ZX-81.
 The schematic and board will accomodate most any retro PC that uses a matrix.
 It has the ability for both Shift, CTRL, ALT and one other "function key".
 The board is an extension of the AVR128DB28 Breakout board, so I've included the ability to get at all the ports this device has.
+This board was not designed to have the fab part out the board for you.
+I could have done a surface mount board that would be pretty tiny if that were the case, but there's no demand for it.
+I see this board to assist in troubleshooting, and for demos and museums to extend functionality to users without risking the original keyboard.
+I have had difficulty in finding keyboards that work with the PS2Keyboard library also.

 Design Goals:
 1. USB to ZX-81 (done)